 Many people will buy the Jade Fusion simply because the extremely good reputation Jade has going for themselves and many others will buy this particular mat because it is extra wide and longer than regular mats.

-This extra large yoga mat is by Rolling Sands whom are a US based supplier of yoga and fitness gear.
-They are a green company meaning they source out products that are non toxic.
+This extra-large yoga mat is by Rolling Sands who are a US based supplier of yoga and fitness gear.
+They are a green company meaning they source out products that are nontoxic.
 That includes this mat which is latex and EVA free.

 This mat is larger than the above Jade Fusion.
 It comes in at an impressive 36 inches wide and 84″ long.
 So it’s quite roomy even for the big people that want to stretch out on a mat.